Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Task Priors: Model Evaluation on Infinitely Many Tasks

 \subsection{An Equivalence Between Losses}

-Traditional downstream evaluation asks, ``How well can a linear head map features back to a specific label vector $\mathbf Y$?''.
+Traditional downstream evaluation relies on \textit{absolute objectives}, and asks, ``How well can a linear head map features back to a specific label vector $\mathbf Y$?''.
 This works when a single, human-defined labeling is the goal, but it scales poorly once we care about many downstream tasks.
-By recasting supervised objectives in the language of pairwise relations by looking at the sample-sample adjacency matrix $\mathbf G$ we leave the ``label space'' and move into a kernel space where tasks become graphs and models can be represented in terms of the kernel matrix.
-This shift from comparing features to labels, to comparing features among themselves, allows for us to derive a natural equivalence between supervised and self-supervised objectives, such as those found in contrastive learning \cite{oord2018cpc,bachman2019amdim,he2020moco,caron2020swav,chen2020simclr,chen2020mocov2,henaff2020cpcv2,zbontar2021barlow,wang2020alignment}.
-We will leverage this connection to define our Task Prior.
+By recasting supervised objectives in the language of pairwise relations by looking at the sample-sample adjacency matrix $\mathbf G$, we can shift to look at the more general setting of \textit{relative objectives}.
+In this section, we will relate these two types of objectives and derive a natural equivalence between supervised and self-supervised objectives.
+In the sequel, we will leverage this connection to define our Task Prior.
 To better explain our findings, we first need to introduce the formal definitions of {\em relative} and {\em absolute} objectives.

 \begin{definition}[Absolute objective] An \textbf{absolute} objective compares a prediction of sample $\vx_n$ to the target $\vy_n$ {\em independently} from the other samples. \end{definition} \begin{definition}[Relative objective] A \textbf{relative} objective compares a $N \times N$ inter-sample relation matrix (e.g., $f_{\vtheta}(\mX)^\top f_{\vtheta}(\mX)$) to a $N \times N$ inter-label relation matrix $\mG$ (e.g. $\mG=\mY^\top\mY$). \end{definition}